fengxia41103/stock/docs/content/ranking.md

 `debt growth rate`, we view a growing debt negatively, thus it is ranked low to high.

+> **WARNING**: Due to stocks having different reporting periods, there
+> isn't an alignment to compare A's balance sheet on date XYZ w/ the B's
+> on the same date &mdash; the data were simply not
+> available.
+Therefore, these ranking values are using the **latest**
+> one in our data source.
+>

 ## Color coding & top ranks